sanko/Affix.pm/README.md

 argument stack to be reset.
 The exception is `CC_ELLIPSIS_VARARGS` which is used prior to binding varargs of variadic functions.

+# ABI Hints

+Advanced languages may [mangle the names of exported symbols](https://en.wikipedia.org/wiki/Name_mangling) according to their ABIs.
+Affix can handle wrap the correct symbol when provided with a language/platform hint.

+Currently supported ABIs include:

+- `ITANIUM` - basic C++ mangling (https://itanium-cxx-abi.github.io/cxx-abi/abi.html#mangling)
+- `RUST` - legacy rust mangling (current stable)

+These may be imported by name or with the `:abi` tag and this list will grow as this project matures.

+# Platform Support

+Not all features of dyncall are supported on all platforms, for those, the underlying library defines macros you can use to detect support.
+These values are exposed under the `Affix::Feature` package:

+- `Affix::Feature::Syscall()`

+    If true, your platform supports a syscall calling conventions.

+- `Affix::Feature::AggrByVal()`

+    If true, your platform supports passing around aggregates (struct, union) by value.

+# Stack Size

+You may control the max size of the internal stack that will be allocated and used to bind the arguments to by setting the `$Affix::VMSize` variable before binding your first symbol.

+This value is `4096` by default.

 # Examples

 The best example of use might be [LibUI](https://metacpan.org/pod/LibUI).
 Brief examples will be found in